-- A ball is considered controlled by the defense when a defender has touched the ball three consecutive times.
-If a defender blocks the ball but it bounces straight back to an attacking player, the attacking player can continue the attack as long as there is still time in the clock.
+- A ball is considered controlled by the defence when a defender has touched the ball three consecutive times.
+If a defender blocks the ball, but it bounces straight back to an attacking player, the attacking player can continue the attack if there is still time in the clock.

 - Sliding tackles are not allowed.

-- The next group of attackers starts as soon as the attack is stopped, the goalkeeper saves a goal or the attack scores.
+- The next group of attackers starts when the attack is stopped, the goalkeeper saves a goal, or the attack scores.

 - Switch defenders after they stop 5 attacks.